 No drones please!

 No bad attitudes!

 No “Bring Your Own” open alcohol is to be transported into or to be displayed in the main festival or stage area.
 You can bring coolers into the stage area but they must fit under your seat.
 Beer and wine will be for sale in the main festival area to those over the age of 21.
-We have a 'no open alcohol container' policy in the camping and day parking areas as well.
-We do have a NO GLASS rule!
+We have a NO GLASS rule.

 There are no electric or water hook-ups for RVs on any of the festival grounds, there are potable water stations for free water available.

 Please limit the use of small generators in the RV section of the campground to between the hours of 10:00 am and 12:30 pm.
 Campers operating generators may be asked by Festival Security Guards to turn them off at anytime if generator use interferes with the festival experience.
 Campers who refuse to observe generator guidelines may be asked to leave the grounds.

 The festival site has plenty of camping room for tenters as well as RV’ers.
 The “Full Camping Ticket” lets the ticket holder camp in the camping area of the grounds only.
 Daily ticket holders may not bring vehicles or camping gear into the campground.